reugn/gemini-cli/README.md

 Google Gemini is a family of multimodal artificial intelligence (AI) large language models that have capabilities in language, audio, code and video understanding.

-The current version only supports multi-turn conversations (chat), using the `gemini-pro` model.
+This application offers a command-line interface for interacting with various generative models through multi-turn chat.
+Model selection is controlled via [system command](#system-commands) inputs.

 ## Installation
-Choose a binary from the [releases](https://github.com/reugn/gemini-cli/releases).
+Choose a binary from [releases](https://github.com/reugn/gemini-cli/releases).

 ### Build from Source
 Download and [install Go](https://golang.org/doc/install).

 Install the application:
 ```sh
 go install github.com/reugn/gemini-cli/cmd/gemini@latest
 ```